 In the revised example, I removed abstract words like "charted" and "landscape," and I reduced a conceptual idea into a specific example.

 By removing this overhead, the underlying point stands out.
 That's our goal.

 Grammatical simplification such as this doesn't make your writing worse.
 The complexity of your writing should emerge from the strength of its ideas, not from how those ideas are worded.

 However, don't drop key information when simplifying.
 This, for example, would be too reductive:

 "News companies are not doing well today."

-Bad — "Ignorance of corporate dynamics represent a persistent source of pain for a certain type of operator.
+Bad paragraph — "Ignorance of corporate dynamics represent a persistent source of pain for a certain type of operator.
 Intelligent but inexperienced.
 I’d recommend that you avoid this pain by understanding how other people make decisions in the context that they’re incentivized to do so and by appreciating the constraints they’re operating within."

 Consider this bad paragraph:

-“There is a fast growing collection of data describing the structure and functional capacity of human gut bacteria in a variety of conditions.
+“There's a fast growing collection of data describing the structure and functional capacity of human gut bacteria in a variety of conditions.
 Ongoing efforts to further characterize the multitude of functions of gut bacteria and the mechanisms underlying its interactions will provide a better understanding of the role of the microbiome in human health and disease.”

 Let’s rewrite that for a thirteen-year-old: